Use cases and usage guidelines

 Using Content Management Service implementation patterns through the UI

 Component Service uses APIs and JavaScript to render your components.
 With the move to more industry-standard approaches, Squiz Content Management Service keywords, asset listings, and other low-code features are incompatible.
 Data is loaded through APIs and processed through code.
-This approach also requires developers be able to work on code locally and deploy it.
+This approach also requires that developers can work on code locally and deploy it.

 Components that need to return an uncached response